rsleno/p3-fswd/README.md

 ## Requirements

-Python (version 2.7)
+*Python (version 2.7)

-flask
-Flask-login
-sqlalchemy
-oauth2client
-requests
-httplib2
+*flask
+*Flask-login
+*sqlalchemy
+*oauth2client
+*requests
+*httplib2

 ## Configuration

-You can set up your environment manually or use a provisioned virtual environment:
+You can either set up your environment or use a provisioned virtual environment:

 #### Setting up the environment

+Install the following software requirements:

 ```
 apt-get install python-sqlalchemy
 apt-get install python-pip